Swede 55 Wood-Epoxy Replica Vortex

-In the 1970s, admirers of the beautiful Johan Anker keelboat Dragon, the classy 30 Square Metre Boat, the Swiss Lacustre or the Folkboat had a problem.
-A wooden boat needs a lot of attention, time and skilled craftsmanship.
+In the 1970s, admirers of the beautiful Johan Anker-designed keelboat Dragon, the classy 30 Square Metre Boat, the Swiss Lacustre or the Folkboat had a problem.
+A wooden boat needs a lot of attention, time, and skilled craftsmanship.
 And it is expensive to build new.
-That’s why they have been built in plastic ever since.
+So the future of these fine boats was uncertain.
+The solution was to build them in fibreglass-reinforced plastic.
+Swede 55 was constructed in this manner from 1975 to 1979.
 At the end of the 1980s, Steve White took the opposite approach in his father’s Brooklin Boatyard.
 He built a wooden replica of the GRP series manufactured Swede 55.

-Swede 55 as a cold moulded epoxy resin construction
+Swede 55 as moulded wood epoxy resin construction

-After experiments with race boats and ice sailing sleds, a new boat building technique became popular: form-bonded construction.
-Here, several layers of thin veneers are glued crosswise, vertically and lengthways with epoxy resin to form a light and stable boat body.
-The process is interesting because it enables high-quality custom-made products at reasonable costs.
+After experiments with race boats and ice sailing sleds, a new boat-building technique became popular: moulded wooden construction.
+Here, several layers of thin veneers are glued crosswise, vertically, and lengthwise with epoxy resin, creating a light and stable body.
+The process is interesting because it enables high-quality, custom-made products at reasonable costs.
 Wood sealed with epoxy resin is almost as easy to care for as fibreglass-reinforced plastic.

-Vortex at her berth in the mid nineties in Center Harbour/Brooklin – Photo Swedesail
+Vortex at her mooring in the mid nineties in Center Harbor/Brooklin – Photo Swedesail

 The Brooklin Boatyard had already built numerous small boats with West System resin from the Gougeon brothers.
-Now, the new Swede 55 is a clever step into the future of the small, constantly growing winter storage business, with repairs and the construction of individually built and beautiful boats outside the mainstream.
-Vortex is intended to show whether the construction method is suitable for the production of larger individual constructions.
+Now, the new Swede 55 was a clever step towards the future of the small, constantly growing winter storage business, with repairs and the construction of individually built and beautiful boats beyond the mainstream.
+Vortex was intended to show whether the construction method is suitable for the manufacture of larger custom boats.

-Reimers recommends White, to pay attention to the weight of the boat, which is possible thanks to the moulded construction without the two additional inner GRP shells of the Fisksätra series production.
-Bulkheads with foam core and the functionally simple construction without a pilot’s berth and navigation corner, as well as the rattan-covered doors of the clothes lockers, cupboards, and swallow’s nests all contribute to this.
-Steve White solves some topics on this boat in a typically American way and in the tradition of his father, simpler and more straightforward.
-The construction method requires a keel construction without a bilge (and storage space).
-Further, the lead is hung a little lower under the fin.
+Reimers recommended White pay attention to the weight of the boat, which is possible thanks to the molded construction without the two additional inner GRP shells of the Fisksätra series production.
+Bulkheads with foam core and the functionally simple construction without a pilot’s berth and navigation corner, as well as the rattan-covered doors of the clothes lockers, cupboards, and swallow’s nests, all helped here.
+Steve White solved some topics on this boat in a typically American way and in the tradition of his father, simpler and more straightforward.
+The construction method required a keel construction without a bilge (and storage space).
+Further, the lead was mounted a little lower under the fin.

-Instead of the all-round aluminium foot rail joining the hull and deck of GRP boats, White raises the side of the boat a little higher.
-And he visually stretches the cabin structure by omitting the Reimers-typical step.
-The windows are sitting frameless on the sides of the mahogany boat.
-The wooden construction requires a different form of coaming between the front structure and the aft cabin.
-For practical reasons (weight, costs, and maintenance effort), Vortex does not have a teak deck.
-The weight saved on the hull and deck thanks to the wooden construction allows for 295 kg more ballast.
-The deck matches the colour of the beige-painted aluminium mast.
+Instead of the all-round aluminum foot rail joining the hull and deck of GRP boats, White raised the side of the boat a little higher.
+And he visually stretched the cabin structure by omitting the Reimers-typical step.
+The windows are sitting frameless in the mahogany sidewalls.
+The wooden construction required a different shape of the coaming between the main and the aft cabin.
+For practical reasons (weight, costs, and maintenance effort), Vortex did not get a teak deck.
+The weight saved on the hull and deck thanks to the wooden construction allowed for 295 kg more ballast.
+As the photo shows, the deck matches the color of the beige-painted aluminum mast.

 Mahogany cabin on sand coloured deck – Photo Swedesail

 After seven thousand man-hours, the new Swede 55 was rigged in Center Harbor in 1990.
 Vortex became a much-noticed ambassador for the yard, supported by the article in the Wooden Boat magazine, read by wooden boat enthusiasts around the world.
-The products of the Brooklin Boatyard and the magazine, which is also based in the town, as well as the training center for teaching traditional and modern wooden boat building, offer aesthetes an alternative to mass-produced products.
-Beyond the reasons described, wooden boats represent a special way of life here.
-With Vortex, Steve White also shows that he can walk in his father’s shoes and continue the fortunes of the Brooklin Boatyard.
-During two visits, I got to know the introverted Joel White, the more sociable Steve in Brooklin, and rowed through Center Harbor to see Vortex and take the photos shown here.
+The boats of the Brooklin Boatyard and the magazine, which is also based in the town, as well as the training center for teaching traditional and modern wooden boat building, offer aesthetes an alternative to mass-produced products.
+Beyond the reasons described, wooden boats are a special way of life here.
+With Vortex, Steve White also proved that he can walk in his father’s shoes to continue Brooklin Boatyard.
+During two visits, I got to know the introverted Joel White and his a little more sociable son, Steve, in Brooklin and rowed through Center Harbor to see Vortex and take some photos shown here.

 Yard/year of constructionBrooklin Boatyard 1988-90